WayScience/mitocheck_data/README.md

 In this module, we collect and package data created by this project.
 This module leverages system-available Python, [Poetry](https://github.com/python-poetry/poetry), and [Poe the Poet](https://poethepoet.natn.io/index.html) (among other dependencies found in the `pyproject.toml` file) to complete tasks.
+This module also leverages Docker to reproducibly leverage additional tooling outside of Python dependencies.
-We recommend installing Python (suggested through [pyenv](https://github.com/pyenv/pyenv)) and Poetry (suggested through `pip install poetry`), then using the following to run the processes related to this step.
+We recommend installing Docker (suggested through [Docker Desktop](https://www.docker.com/products/docker-desktop/)), Python (suggested through [pyenv](https://github.com/pyenv/pyenv)) and Poetry (suggested through `pip install poetry`), then using the following to run the processes related to this step.

 ```sh
 # after installing poetry, create the environment